As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Dacite

 Dacite is often produced in explosive eruptions when the magma reaches the surface.
-Ancient people have used it to make sharp tools and useful objects, but the edges are not as sharp as obsidian.
+Ancient people used it to make sharp tools and useful objects, but the edges were not as sharp as the obsidian.

 Obsidian